CSO: Dr. Yair Fisher

 GliXogen Therapeutics has discovered selective small molecule inhibitors of the transcription factor Gli1, a novel target that facilitates neuronal remyelination towards modifying the outcome of the disease.

 Gli1 is a transcription factor belonging to the Hedgehog signaling pathway.
-It was shown that neural stem cells (NSC) that express Gli1 migrate to sites of demyelination where they differentiate into functional, mature oligodendrocytes which remyelinate nerve axons.
+It was shown that neural stem cells (NSC) that express Gli1 give rise to progeny cells which migrate to sites of demyelination where they differentiate into functional, mature oligodendrocytes which remyelinate nerve axons.
 Inhibition of Gli1 was shown to enhance this phenomenon and improve the clinical signs and remyelination in several in vivo models.
-GliXogen Therapeutics is the only pharmaceutical company with the technology targeting NSC to replenish the pool of myelin-producing oligodendrocytes, which we believe may overcome many of the challenges of generating sustainable remyelination in the CNS.
+GliXogen Therapeutics technology is unique as it one of the few pharmaceutical companies with the technology targeting NSC to replenish the pool of myelin-producing oligodendrocytes, which we believe may overcome many of the challenges of generating sustainable remyelination in the CNS.

 Yair Fisher, PhD – CSO

-Dr. Fisher earned his PhD from the Ben-Gurion University in the field of neuroimmunology.
-He held various positions at the QC & R&D department at CureTech, a clinical stage immune-oncology company, followed by leading 2 pre-clinical projects at BioLineRx as a project director.
+Dr. Fisher earned his PhD from the Ben-Gurion University of the Negev in the field of neuroimmunology.
+He headed two pre-clinical projects at BioLineRx, a clinical stage biopharmaceutical company focused on oncology, as a project director.
+Previously, held various positions at the QC & R&D department at CureTech, a clinical stage immune-oncology company.